 Through innovative marketing – analysis, design, positioning, go-to market approaches and digital communications – Tom has produced successes in sectors where value propositions are sometimes hard to tell apart.

-Following Stanford Business School, his consulting teams articulated subtleties in a nearly stillborn marketplace to guide federal energy policy and steer private sector investment.
+Following Stanford Business School, Tom’s consulting teams articulated subtleties in a nearly stillborn marketplace to guide federal energy policy and steer private sector investment.
 Then Tom was recruited to join a team to create a regional airline in Atlanta, an underserved market.
 They changed the game – convincing major carriers to interline with a tiny start-up – and ultimately went public by differentiating themselves through careful selection of aircraft types and routes.

 Later, at Texas Instruments, his team contributed to TI’s domination of what most considered a commodity market.
 Translating conversations with electronics manufacturers into inventive semiconductor product design and positioning spoke loudly to the market.
 Next, at Lotus, Tom’s work with partners demonstrated unseen value to enterprise customers by marrying diverse components of information technology.
 Collaboration with Lotus’ sales force revealed the value of customer relationship management (CRM).
 He left Lotus to start two companies that became influential VARs in the nascent marketplace for CRM applications.